nicaless/MyBookReviews/MyBookReviews/Dragonoak.md

 That slow burn was frustrating and will only get more frustrating I'm so happy with how this book is turning out!

 This is really all we're going to talk about in this meeting.
 What about Claire's brother's betrothal to Kidira's daughter?
+OR the fact the Kouris was actually _resurrected by a necromancer_!

 THEY KISSED!